chat-sdk/docs/README.md

 To perform these actions, you need to understand the Chat SDK service architecture.

-1. **NetworkManager:** A singleton that makes the services availilable to the whole app
+1. **NetworkManager:** A singleton that makes the services available to the whole app
 2. **NetworkAdapter:** A wrapper class that contains references to all the possible services
 3. **Handler:** A service that contains a group of related functions
 4. **Function:** An individual action that can be performed.